 The number of FPS will depend on the speed of your subject’s movement.
 The faster the movement, the higher the number of FPS should be.

-If the subject is moving fast, we recommend 120 FPS.
+If the subject is moving fast, we recommend 60 to 120 FPS.

 We recommend working on “Manual” mode, with an exposure compensation of -1, to make sure not to overexpose the highlights of the scene, and the ISO value set automatically.
 HDRinstant eliminates the noise generated on the image by a high ISO value.

-Once you have uploaded your video, you can select the frame you want to extract and enhance with HDR.
+Once you have uploaded your video, the first step consists in selecting the frame you want to extract and enhance with HDR.

-To get the sharpest image, use the tool Sharpness Check.
-This tool suggests sharper frames near your initial chosen frame.
+- To get the sharpest image, you can use the sharpness checker.
+This tool suggests sharper frames from the neighboring frames of the one initially selected:

 - Choose the processing speed from the drop-down menu.

 The processing speed is the computing time required to process your HDR image.
 We recommend trying Fast first: some pixels blocks may appear where there is movement.
 If it is not satisfying enough for you, then try Medium: it is a good compromise between speed and quality.
 Slow makes the quality even better, but the calculation time will be longer, especially if the image contains a lot of pixels.

 - The default processing is done in CPU.
 If your machine has a GPU, we recommend using it as the processing will be more efficient.

 - Select the GPU of your choice from the drop-down menu.
 When possible, we recommend non-Intel graphics processors to get a faster processing time.